GEOS-DEV/GEOS/src/docs/sphinx/tutorials/step09/Tutorial.rst

 -----------------------------------------------------------------

 The function definitions are in the base xml file, and rely upon the files in the tables directory.
-The functions in this example include the flow rate over time, the in-situ principle stress, and the bulk/shear modulus of the rock.
+The functions in this example include the flow rate over time, the in-situ principal stress, and the bulk/shear moduli of the rock.
 Note the use of the table_root parameter, which contains the root path to the table files.

 The flow_rate TableFunction is an example of a 1D function.